-Performance-related pay, or pay for performance, is a financial rewards system in which all or some of employees’ monetary compensation is related to how their performance is assessed relative to stated criteria.
+Performance-related pay, or pay for performance, is a financial rewards system in which all or some of the employees’ monetary compensation is related to how their performance is assessed relative to stated criteria.
 The success of this type of compensation depends largely on communication.
-Participants must know what you’re rewarding for, what they need to do to be eligible to rewards, and whether rewards are tied to individual, group, or organizational performance.
+Participants must know what you’re rewarding for, what they need to do to be eligible for rewards, and whether rewards are tied to individual, group, or organizational performance.
 Thus, your stated criteria should reflect your company values and be consistent with the message you’re sending as an organization.
 Learn more about the foundations for an effective performance-based approach to pay here.

 How Can Your Compensation Philosophy Support Performance-Based Pay?

 Your compensation philosophy is an integral component of performance-based pay.
 It is a set of principles organizations use to manage their compensation plans.
 In publicly traded companies, the compensation philosophy should be part of the company’s proxy statement.